apmiller108/blog/_posts/2017-07-22-scope-the-monkey.markdown

 meant to solve.

 # Open Classes
-Open Classes, more commonly known as 'monkey patching', is a meta programming technique that lets the developer add new methods (or change existing ones) to a class at run-time.
+The Open Class technique, more commonly known as 'monkey patching', is a meta programming technique that lets the developer add new methods (or change existing ones) to a class at run-time.
 For example: